-No Indian is outsider in Bengal, BJP CM will be son of soil: Modi
+No Indian Is Outsider In Bengal, BJP CM Will Be Son Of Soil: Modi

 Kolkata:

-''Bengal brought together the people of India through Vande Mataram, and on that land, Mamata-didi is talking about 'bohiragoto' (outsider).
-No Indian is an outsider here, they are children of Bharat Mata,'' he said.
+''Bengal brought together the people of India through Vande Mataram, and on that land, Mamata-didi is talking about 'bohiragoto'.
+No Indian is an outsider here, they are the children of Bharat Mata,'' he said.

 ''We are being called 'tourists', fun is being made of us, we are being insulted.
 Didi, people of Rabindranath's Bengal don't consider anybody outsider,'' Modi added.